-About this s measure Why it is important This measure is calculated using metrics from the Recorder's document recording software "CountyFusion".
-The calculation is based upon the intake date/time of daily recording activity until the date/time of completion and publicly viewable.
-As the largest in the State, the Franklin County Recorder's office completes recordings of over 700 documents every business day, on average, with near 175,000 document recordings annually.
-Due to such a large demand for recording services it is crucial that we validate our efficiency and time until a document is available online, for all those that use our services.
-Recording numbers have significantly increased over the past year and expect to continue.
-What is b eing done Turnaround time is monitored on a daily basis, and the completed recording date is being reported bactor all individuals that are using our website to search for documents.
-It also provides management with the tools to address any bottlenecks that may have occurred in the recording process.
+About this s measure Why it is important Recorder's document "CountyFusion".
+The calc culation is based upon the recording activity until the Recorder's office complet documents every busine near 175,000 document to such a large demand f crucial that we validate ou a document is available use our services.
+Re ate, the Franklin County tes recordings of over 700 ss day, on average, with recordings annually.
+Due for recording services it is ur efficiency and time until online, for all those that ecording numbers have over the past year and What is b eing done Turnaround time is monitored on a daily basis, and the completed recording date is being reported ba to all individuals that are using our website to search for documents.
+It also provides management w the tools to address any bottlenecks that may have occurred in the recording process.
 2022 Actual 2023 Budget 2023 Projected 2024 Budget 0.12 0.37 0.35 0.37